MegaGera/Mega/README.md

 ## What is Mega

 The goal of this project is to learn, investigate and build different types of applications that I could use every day.
-I have a lot of ideas coming to my mind, and you will see them here.

 Microservices architecture is a perfect approach for this project.
 It allows me to build each service using the framework or programming language of my choice, giving me the opportunity to expand my knowledge in software development.The modularity and scalability are two other big reasons for choosing this architecture.
 And because it's called 'micro', I try to keep each microservice as small and efficient as possible while ensuring security.